joshka/bevy_ratatui/README.md

 ## Ideas on progressing this

-- [ ] Rewrite ratatui terminal as a Bevy SubApp.
+- [ ] Rewrite Ratatui's `Terminal` as a Bevy SubApp.
 It's possible that this would allow rendering to happen while the main app is continuing to run
 - [ ] Consider how to handle layout.
 Bevy has a lot of code related to this which might be possible to incorporate
 - [ ] Convert Crossterm events into the bevy standard
 - [ ] Collab with the other bevy/crossterm/ratatui libs
-  - <https://github.com/cxreiff/bevy_rat> - seems like the most recent / up to date thing with some fairly similar ideas.
+  - <https://github.com/cxreiff/bevy_rat> - seems like the most recent / up to date crate with some fairly similar ideas.
 Has some stuff for rendering images to the screen (e.g. spinning 3D cube).
   - <https://github.com/octotep/bevy_crossterm> - Crossterm plugin for the bevy game engine
   - <https://github.com/TheEmeraldBee/widgetui> - A bevy systems like widget system for ratatui and